Stullemon/emulemorph/emule/readme.txt

 The sourcecode of eMule is availible as seperate download at: http://sourceforge.net/projects/emulemorph
-You need Microsoft(C) Visual Studio .NET 2003 to compile eMule morph vs2002 might work, vc2005 will surely not work without modifications to the source You need to have MFC/ATL installed!
+You need Microsoft(C) Visual Studio .NET 2003 + sp1 of this compiler to compile eMule morph vs2002 might work, vc2005 will surely not work without modifications to the source You need to have MFC/ATL installed!